-Hedera helix (English Ivy) Care Indoors, Common Problems and Remedies
+Hedera helix (English Ivy) Care Indoors; Watering, Light, Soil, Problems & Remedies

 Hedera helix is a classic trailing plant prized for its evergreen foliage, elegant cascading vines, and air-purifying properties.
 This guide covers everything you need to know about growing, caring, and troubleshooting English Ivy indoors.

-English Ivy also called Common Ivy or European Ivy is one of the best plants for hanging baskets.
+English Ivy also called Common Ivy or European Ivy among popular plants for hanging baskets.
 It can also be grown as a climber on a trellis as a screen or in covering unattractive spots in the home or office.

 Hedera helix grows slowly in the first 2 years of establishment.
 Once well established, it grows vigorously and can quickly cover walls, trellis, fences, trees and other places where it can climb or trail.
 It can also be used as a ground cover under trees where grass cannot grow.